 Extended Access Appointments

-With effect from Monday 24th September 2018, Bakewell Medical Centre is part of a pilot in the Dales locality whereby any patient in the area from Hope in the North down to Matlock in the South can obtain an appointment with a GP any day of the week through until 8.00 pm and on a Saturday or Sunday.
-Please click on the link below for more details
+Bakewell Medical Centre and Tideswell surgery are part of a pilot in the Derbyshire Dales locality whereby any patient in the area from Hope in the North down to Matlock in the South can obtain an appointment with a GP any day of the week through until 8.00pm and on Saturday and Sunday.

-A lot of what we do at Bakewell Medical Centre is preventing illness.
+A lot of what we do at Bakewell and Tideswell is preventing illness.

-Therefore patients with long-term conditions need checking twice a year to make sure they are well.
+Therefore patients with long-term conditions need checking at routine intervals to make sure they are well.
 Patients are often confused about this and the language used, so here is a glossary – please feel free to learn the medical term or use normal language, click here.

 In medicine, chronic means long-term, not severe.